weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

 obs_type = weewx_unit_name
 ```

-Where `obs_type` is one of `temperature`, `pressure`, `rain` or `speed`
+Where `obs_type` is one of `temperature`, `pressure`, `rain` or `speed` and
-and `weewx_unit_name` is the WeeWX unit name of the units used by that
+`weewx_unit_name` is the WeeWX unit name of the units used by that particular
-particular `obs_type` (refer to the [_Units_](../reference/units.md) for
+`obs_type` (refer to the [_Units_](../reference/units.md) for details of
-details of available WeeWX unit names).
-As WeatherCat supports a different
+available WeeWX unit names).
+As WeatherCat supports a different suite of
-suite of possible units only a subset of the available WeeWX unit names
+possible units only a subset of the available WeeWX unit names can be used for
-can be used for some settings.
+some settings.

 There is no default.

 ### `[[FieldMap]]`{#wcat_fieldmap}

-The `[[FieldMap]]` stanza allows `weectl import` to take WeatherCat
+The `[[FieldMap]]` stanza defines the mapping that allows `weectl import` to
-data
-fields, perform the appropriate unit conversions and store the resulting
+read WeatherCat data, perform appropriate unit conversions and store the
-values in appropriate WeeWX archive fields.
-By default, imported WeatherCat data is mapped to the corresponding WeeWX archive fields using a
+resulting values in appropriate WeeWX archive fields.
+A default field map is
+used by `weectl import` to map WeatherCat data to the corresponding WeeWX
-default field map.
-The default field map will likely suit most users;
+archive fields.
+The default field map will likely suit most users; however,
-however, depending on the station capabilities and the in-use WeeWX
+depending on the station capabilities and the in-use WeeWX database schema, a
-database schema, a custom field map may be required if WeatherCat .cat files
+custom field map may be required if WeatherCat .cat files contain data from
-contain data from additional sensors that cannot be stored in
-the WeeWX archive using the default field map.
-A custom field map also
+additional sensors that cannot be stored in the WeeWX archive using the default
-makes it possible to limit the WeatherCat data fields
+field map.
+A custom field map also makes it possible to limit the WeatherCat
-that are imported into WeeWX or to import WeatherCat data into
+data fields that are imported into WeeWX or to import WeatherCat data into
 different WeeWX fields.

-The `[[FieldMap]]` stanza consists of one entry per WeeWX archive field
+The `[[FieldMap]]` stanza consists of one entry per WeeWX archive field being
-being populated using the following format:
+populated using the following format:

 ```
     [[[weewx_archive_field_name]]]